jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 Build your extension if necessary (``jlpm run build``) and refresh your JupyterLab browser tab.
-Invoke the *Random Astronomy Picture* command and confirm the comic is centered with the copyright information below it.
-Resize the browser window or the panel so that the comic is larger than the available area.
-Make sure you can scroll the panel over the entire area of the comic.
+Invoke the *Random Astronomy Picture* command and confirm the image is centered with the copyright information below it.
+Resize the browser window or the panel so that the image is larger than the available area.
+Make sure you can scroll the panel over the entire area of the image.

 |Styled apod panel with attribution|